mokdevel/DarcMods/DarcMissions/docs/MISSION_SQUATTERS.md

 1) Find a building in a location by defining both ```locationTypes``` and ```buildingNames```.
 First the location is chosen and then the building is searched in it within ```buildingRadius```.
 2) Find a certain building type from the map by defining only ```buildingNames```.
 Leave ```locationTypes``` empty. ```buildingRadius``` is ignored.
 NOTE: The mod DarcCore will cache the buildings found from the map for faster searching.
 The list ```buildingNames``` is used as an additional filter on the cached results.

+Note on GM requested mission: The building chosen will as close as possible to the location where mission was dropped.
+In case there are multiple houses beside each other, the mission location might not be exactly what you wanted.

 ```
 int version : See Common parameters
 string author : See Common parameters